 For the native, though, the mass has a pulse, a rhythm all its own.
 So acclimatized by time and experience, most city dwellers have instincts about the crowd around them that could give their hunting rural kin pause.
 A street smart resident of the urban jungle can often detect and point out those who are on the prowl- the bangers, the crooks, the highwaymen, the pickpockets- to anyone who would care to see them.

-That’s the point of this article: while most denizens of the city are as decent as anyone else, there is simply a much greater preponderance of criminals, many of them hardened and professional, who inhabit the city right alongside you.
+That’s the point of this article: while most denizens of the city are as decent as anyone else, there is simply a much greater preponderance of bad guys, many of them hardened and professional, who inhabit the city right alongside you.
 After all, predators are always where the food is.

 It is these bad actors who you must be truly cautious of, and they are the ones I hope to help inoculate you against.